Conan1231/APL_forensic_data_analysis_automation_with_fortrace--/readme.md

   - allow the PowerShell Execution Policy
   - automatic Install of the Windows SPICE Guest Tools
   - deactivate Windows Defender already in the ISO, so the Malware Examples work without interruption
+- Development of Malware that is not already detected by Windows Defender by using obfuscation techniques.

 ---